 National 9/11 Memorial, New York City

-People observe a minute’s silence at 8.46 a.m. and at other times, which mark the main events of the day.
+People observe a moment of silence at 8.46 a.m. and at other times, which mark the main events of the day.
 Many travel to the National 9/11 Memorial and other memorial sites in order to honor the victims and lay flowers.
 Churches also hold remembrance services in key areas.
+As a mark of respect to honor those who lost their lives and their loved ones, a common quote associated with Patriot Day has come to be “We will never forget”, or simply, "never forget".

 Each year, the President issues a proclamation to direct citizens to participate in appropriate activities in honor of the victims.
 It also instructs all Federal facilities and citizens around the world to fly the United States flag at half-mast, from sunrise to sunset.